antononcube/Raku-Grammar-TokenProcessing/README.md

     <inputFileName>      Input file name.
     -o|--output[=Any]    Output file; if not given the output is STDOUT.
-    --add-proto-token    Should a proto token be added or not. [default: False] --sym-name=<Str>     Sym name.
+    --add-protos         Should proto tokens/rules/regexes be added or not. [default: False] --sym-name=<Str>     Sym name.
 I and empty string ('') then no sym is put in. [default: ''] --add-exclusions     Should exclusions be added to token extensions or not? [default: True]
 ```